spiedz/wwif/content/films/where-was-barbie-filmed.md

     type: "attraction"
     description: "Ride the iconic Ferris wheel from the film!"
 behindTheScenes:
-  intro: "Greta Gerwig’s vision for Barbie was to blend hyper-stylized artificiality with relatable human experiences.
+  intro: "Greta Gerwig's vision for Barbie was to blend hyper-stylized artificiality with relatable human experiences.
 This meant constructing most of Barbieland at Leavesden Studios with practical sets, minimizing CGI where possible to give it a tangible, childlike quality.
 When Barbie and Ken enter the 'Real World,' the filming shifts to authentic Los Angeles locations, creating a stark, hilarious contrast to their perfect pink parallel universe.
 The attention to detail in transforming these spaces, or letting their natural chaos shine, was key to the film's playful narrative."
   facts:
     - "The production bought so much pink paint for Barbieland, it reportedly caused a global shortage!"
     - "Margot Robbie, who plays Barbie, was also a producer on the film, passionately driving it forward for years."